seaiam/NLPeace/README.md

 their liking such as texts and images.
 Users can connect with others by adding them as friends and messaging within the platform.
 To maintain a positive and respectful environment, all written posts undergo automatic moderation to prevent hate speech.

+## Diversity statement

+One of our goals was to develop a safe space for all of our users.
+In this spirit our project leverages an NLP to monitor and mitigate hate speech ensuring a respectful and welcoming environment for all.
+We believe in the power of technology to unite diverse voices and foster equality.
+We aim to make our application a model for positive interaction and understanding, reflecting the rich diversity of our community.

 ## Team members

 | # | Name | Student ID | GitHub Username |